pydio/pydio-doc-admin-guide/1_installation_guides/09_office_online/02_collabora_online.md

 ```
 _for testing puposes ssl is disabled, but we advise you to always have it on_

-You can find all the details on the docker image such as the env variables, etc... **[Docker CODE offical documentation](https://www.collaboraoffice.com/code/docker/)**.
+You can find all the details on the docker image such as the env variables, etc... **[Docker CODE official documentation](https://www.collaboraoffice.com/code/docker/)**.

 ### Configure Pydio Plugin to connect to CODE